Joe Fortunato (linebacker): Awards and recognition

 Fortunato played 12 seasons for the Bears (1955–1966), where he served as team captain.
 He made the Pro Bowl five times, and was named to the NFL 300 Greatest Players team.

 Fortunato was inducted into the Mississippi Sports Hall of Fame in 1978 and the National Italian American Sports Hall of Fame in 1990.

 In 2017, he was added to Mississippi State University's Ring of Honor on Davis Wade Stadium, which is the highest recognition for Mississippi State Football.
 He was the seventh Bulldog selected for that honor, following Johnie Cooks, Jack Cristil, Kent Hull, D. D. Lewis, Shorty McWilliams and Jackie Parker.

 Also in 2017, the Professional Football Researchers Association named Fortunato to the PFRA Hall of Very Good Class of 2017.

 He was a recipient of the Sporting Goods Manufacturers Association (SGMA) HEROES award in 2000 for his founding of the Joe Fortunato Celebrity Golf Classic.

 Death

 Fortunato died on November 6, 2017.
-Upon his passing, Bears Chairman George McCaskey issued a statement acknowledging that Fortunato "was a key figure in one of the greatest linebacker trios in Bears history alongside Hall of Famers Bill George and Larry Morris."
+Upon his death, Bears Chairman George McCaskey issued a statement acknowledging that Fortunato "was a key figure in one of the greatest linebacker trios in Bears history alongside Hall of Famers Bill George and Larry Morris."